 Inside: An introduction to emotion-coaching for parents.
 Our words can hurt or heal when our kids are upset.
 These 10 soul-building phrases will guide your child through their big emotions.
+Positive phrases to use when your child is sad or upset.

 Sometimes my son’s emotions take me by surprise.
 Things that haven’t caused a huge reaction before are suddenly very hard to handle.